microsoft/vscode-docs/docs/python/debugging.md

 Specific steps are also needed for remote debugging and Google App Engine.
 For details on debugging unit tests (including nosetest), see [Unit testing](/docs/python/unit-testing.md).

-To debug an app that requires administrator privileges, use `"console": "externalTerminal"` and include "Sudo" in `debugOptions`.
+To debug an app that requires administrator privileges, use `"console": "externalTerminal"` and `"sudo": "True"`.

 ### Flask debugging